 Before the winter holidays begin, Thanksgiving is upon us!
 Of course, I always share an activity to encourage my students to express gratitude.
 The Thankful Thoughts banners are perfect for showing how much they appreciate the important people and things in their lives.

-Holiday Postcards for Loved Ones
+Free Printable Holiday Postcards for Loved Ones

 Next, let’s make some Holiday Postcards!
 Forget Santa letters; we’re going old-school with postcards for family or friends.
 I also like to leave this open to any loved one to make it inclusive for all types of families.
+It’s such a fun activity that all students will enjoy!

 Begin by cutting cardstock into postcard-sized pieces.
 Next, allow the kiddos to illustrate the front with holiday-themed drawings.
 On the back, guide them to write a heartfelt holiday message.
 This is a great way to teach students how to address a letter and postcard.
 You can even put them in the mail!